Learn to Build a Photo Captioning Streamlit Application with Amazon Bedrock LLMs

 https://github.com/Vivek-Rathee/PhotoCaptioner

-But before deploying, let's understand what's happening inside the AIPCWA.py
+But before deploying, let's understand what's happening inside the AIPCWA.py file.

 First, you import the necessary packages mentioned in the file.
 You will need to pip install these packages if you don't already have them on your system.